FourierFI/FouierFI_AI/README.md

 ## Overview

-FourierFi is a cutting-edge financial analysis platform that leverages advanced mathematical models and real-time market data to provide sophisticated trading insights.
-Our platform combines traditional technical analysis with innovative frequency domain analysis to offer a unique perspective on market movements.
+FourierFi is a cutting-edge decentralized finance platform that combines the mathematical precision of Fourier transforms with blockchain technology and artificial intelligence.
+By converting time-domain data into frequency-domain perspectives, FourierFi reveals hidden market structures and opportunities that traditional analysis methods cannot identify.

+Our core engine features specialized Fourier transform capabilities optimized for financial time series, including multi-resolution spectrum analysis, harmonic recognition, and phase consistency measurement.
+This innovative approach provides traders and investors with unprecedented insights into market cycles and patterns.

 ## Key Features